inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

 Summary:
 >The Big O of a function is its asymptotic upper bound.
 This means that the running time of a function T will be always shorter than that of f .
 To generalize we can say that a funciton **T(n)** is **O(f(n))** if there is a constant k such that **T(n) < k** ⋅ **f(n)** for large enough **n**.

+> P.s Many use Big-O notation even if Big-Theta would be more fitting.